gititGoro/linx5bootstrapjekyll/docs/linx5-components-help/Xml/Functions/XmlPeek/Index.md

         matching nodes.
     4. Loop nodes
         The function will return the contents of each matched node one item at a time.
-You will see a "ForEachNodeù loop icon as a child of this function.
+You will see a "ForEachNode loop icon as a child of this function.
 Any function added to the loop will be able to access the contents of the node in an output variable named "Node".